By MusicDistribute

 • Provide customer support (theoretically)

-You can’t skip this step.
-Every single independent artist on Apple Music used a distributor, period.
+You cannot skip this step.
+Every independent release on Apple Music reaches the service through a distributor or label supply chain.

 Picking a Distributor That Won’t Screw You Over